CNA-Tech/PKS-Ninja-vApp-Templates/README.md

 # PKS-Ninja-vApp-Templates
-document bug patches and feature implementations for vApp Template versions
+Release Notes, Instructions & Scripts for bug patches and feature implementations for vApp Template versions